pymc-devs/pytensor/doc/tutorial/examples.rst

 Using Random Numbers
 ====================

-Because in Pytensor you first express everything symbolically and afterwards compile this expression to get functions, using pseudo-random numbers is not as straightforward as it is in NumPy, though also not too complicated.
+Because in PyTensor you first express everything symbolically and afterwards compile this expression to get functions, using pseudo-random numbers is not as straightforward as it is in NumPy, though also not too complicated.

-The way to think about putting randomness into Pytensor's computations is to put random variables in your graph.
-Pytensor will allocate a NumPy `RandomStream` object (a random number generator) for each such variable, and draw from it as necessary.
+The way to think about putting randomness into PyTensor's computations is to put random variables in your graph.
+PyTensor will allocate a NumPy `RandomStream` object (a random number generator) for each such variable, and draw from it as necessary.
 We will call this sort of sequence of random numbers a *random stream*. *Random streams* are at their core shared variables, so the observations on shared variables hold here as well.
-Pytensor's random objects are defined and implemented in :ref:`RandomStream<libdoc_tensor_random_utils>` and, at a lower level, in :ref:`RandomVariable<libdoc_tensor_random_basic>`.
+PyTensor's random objects are defined and implemented in :ref:`RandomStream<libdoc_tensor_random_utils>` and, at a lower level, in :ref:`RandomVariable<libdoc_tensor_random_basic>`.